What Heavy Haul Trucking Is and Why It’s Important

 • Extendable flatbed trailers: For longer loads like pipes or lumber

-• Extendable double drop deck trailers: For extra tall freight that exceeds 8’6” limit
+• Extendable double drop deck trailers: For extra tall freight that exceeds the 8’6” limit

-• Removable gooseneck (RGN) trailers: For extra-long and heavy loads; offer easier loading and unloading
+• Removable gooseneck (RGN) trailers: For extra-long and heavy loads; offer more effortless loading and unloading

-• Step deck trailers: For extra tall freight that exceeds 8’6” limit; only has one deck in contrast to the double drop deck
+• Step deck trailers: For extra tall freight that exceeds the 8’6” limit; they only have one deck in contrast to the double drop deck

 • Axle configuration: up to 13 axles for heavier freight

-Some examples of freight that may be transported via heavy haul trucking are:
+Some examples of cargo that may be transported via heavy haul trucking are:

 • Turbines